benjamincrozat/content/posts/laravel-11-upgrade-guide.md

 - **Bug fixes until August 6th, 2024**
 - **Security fixes until February 4th, 2025**

-That being said, **is the return on investment still worth it**?

 My recommendation is to upgrade only if:
-- The project is still in active development.
+- The project is still in active development and there's a clear potential return on investment.
 - You need a package that only supports Laravel 11.
 - Your project is well-tested, and the transition will be easy.